MicrosoftDocs/sql-docs/docs/integration-services/import-export-data/import-data-from-excel-to-sql.md

 ## SQL Server Import and Export Wizard

-Import data directly from Excel files by stepping throught the pages of a wizard.
+Import data directly from Excel files by stepping through the pages of a wizard.
 Optionally, save the SSIS package that the wizard creates to customize it and reuse it later.

 ![](media/excel-connection.png)